Six Tips for Making Collection Calls that Get Results

 Try recording a general collection call opening and then listen to yourself.
 Make adjustments as needed, and try again.
 This will not only improve how you come across on the phone, it will also build confidence.
-It does take a little time and extra work, but remember, sucess is strongly linked to preparation.
+It does take a little time and extra work, but remember, success is strongly linked to preparation.

 Here are a few hints that might help:

-- don't chew gum or drink when you're on the phone
+Don't chew gum or drink when you're on the phone

-- speak a bit slower and enunciate
+Speak a bit slower and enunciate

-- use a lower pitched voice
+Use a lower pitched voice

-- pause more often
+Pause more often

-- make sure you pronounce the ending consonants of words and don't slur
+Make sure you pronounce the ending consonants of words and don't slur

-- smile while you talk -- although the person on the end of the line can't see it, they will hear it; and everyone responds more openly to a smile than to a scowl
+Smile while you talk -- although the person on the end of the line can't see it, they will hear it; and everyone responds more openly to a smile than to a scowl

 #4 Take Control and Don't Let Go

 Ask open-ended questions.
-Try to get the debtor to give you as much information as possible.
-For instance, bank information is critical, yet many debtors may not want to share it.
+Try to get the customer to give you as much information as possible.
+For instance, bank information is critical, yet many customers may not want to share it.
 Instead of coming straight out and asking, "Where is your account?"
 Try "Will you be sending a check or a money order?"
 He will usually say "a check."
 You respond, "That's fine.
 So we don't miss it, what bank will it be drawn on?"

 Listen carefully and take notes.
-You will get clues to whether the debtor is serious about paying.
+You will get clues to whether the customer is serious about paying.
 You'll also have ammunition for your next call and will be ready to counter any excuses that may have been tried in the past.

 Stay focused.
-Some debtors will try to get you off track by complaining about service, or somehow shifting the blame for their delinquency to you.
+Some customers will try to get you off track by complaining about service, or somehow shifting the blame for their delinquency to you.
 Be polite, even validate their opinion.
 But always bring them right back to the point of your call -- getting paid the money rightfully due your company.

 If that doesn't work, say something like, "This obviously isn't a good time for you.
 When can I call you back?"

 Or you could try a tactic one of ABC-Amega's collectors employs.
 Say, "Could you hang on a moment?
 I can't understand what you're saying."
 Put the phone down for several seconds, then pick it up again stating, "I'm back."
-That few seconds of silence will often calm the debtor down and you can get on with the discussion more reasonably.
+That few seconds of silence will often calm the customer down and you can get on with the discussion more reasonably.